 Test Kitchen Tips

-- Mini Bundts: depending on your particular style of mini bundt pan (they range quite a bit in size), this recipe will yield 12-18 mini bundts.
-You also may need to adjust your bake time for the minis, which will again depend on your particular mini bundt pan’s shape/size.
-I’d recommend starting a timer for 25 minutes, and then checking every 5 minutes after that until your bundts are done.
+- To make mini Bundts: depending on your particular style of mini bundt pan, this recipe will yield 12-18 mini bundts.
+You also may need to adjust your bake time for the minis, which will again depend on your particular pan’s shape/size.
+I’d recommend starting a timer for 25 minutes, and then checking every 5 minutes after that until your Bundts are done.
 You’ll still be looking for the center ring on top of the cake to be fully set and dry, springing back when gently pressed.